melroy89/example-bootstrap-symfony/README.md

 # Symfony Bootstrap example project

-A bootstrap example project for reference only.
+A Symfony bootstrap example project for reference only.
+It's using the Symfony Flex application setup.

 It doesn't contain any code apart from what Symfony / Symfony Flex / composer installs.